-- identify and share ideas about opportunities, what works, barriers to action and what we need to do differently; and - generate ideas for the update to the Climate Change Plan. - 3.3 Outputs from the Big Climate Conversation, including this consultation, will help inform the Climate Change Plan update and will inform Scottish Government plans to bring forward secondary legislation that alter the details of the public sector climate change reporting duties. - 3.4 Public Sector Bodies, including Regional Transport Partnerships, are legally required to reduce greenhouse gas emissions and support Scotland's adaptation to a changing climate and are also legally required to report annually on their greenhouse gas emissions and what they are doing to help adapt to a changing climate. - 3.5 The Scottish Government is seeking views on the way that information and knowledge are shared between public sector bodies; whether public bodies should set targets for themselves to achieve zero greenhouse gas emissions; and on proposed changes to the mandatory reporting duties. - 3.6 The first part of the consultation is about how information is provided and shared and how Public Sector Bodies collaborate with each other and the rest of Scotland (Questions 1 and 2).
-The second part of the consultation is about improving the reporting arrangements to simultaneously reduce the administrative burden on Public Sector Bodies and drive action (Questions 3 to 10). - 3.7 In general Tactran welcomes the proposals in the first part of the consultation regarding how information is provided, share and collaborated.
-In the second part of the consultation Tactran generally welcomes the proposals, but considers that there should be a de minimis for direct emissions (i.e emissions from the organisation's own estate and operations).
-For indirect emissions i.e. wider influence, such as through developing and overseeing implementation of the Tactran Regional Transport Strategy, it is considered that sectorial national targets are and should continue to be set rather than individual organisations' targets, but that reporting on this should be included as a requirement, rather than an optional recommendation as the current reporting permits. - 3.8 The Executive Committee is asked to consider and approve the proposed response as shown in Appendix A.
+- 3.1 This consultation is part of the Scottish Government's Big Climate Conversation and outputs from this consultation will help inform an update of their Climate Change Plan and will inform Scottish Government plans to bring forward secondary legislation that alter the details of the public sector climate change reporting duties. - 3.2 Public Sector Bodies, including Regional Transport Partnerships, are legally required to reduce greenhouse gas emissions and support Scotland's adaptation to a changing climate and are also legally required to report annually on their greenhouse gas emissions and what they are doing to help adapt to a changing climate.

+- 3.3 The Scottish Government sought views on the way that information and knowledge are shared between public sector bodies; whether public bodies should set targets for themselves to achieve zero greenhouse gas emissions; and on proposed changes to the mandatory reporting duties. - 3.4 The first part of the consultation was about how information is provided and shared and how Public Sector Bodies collaborate with each other and the rest of Scotland (Questions 1 and 2).
+The second part of the consultation was about improving the reporting arrangements to simultaneously reduce the administrative burden on Public Sector Bodies and drive action (Questions 3 to 10). - 3.5 The Executive Committee was asked on 31 October 2019 (report RTP/19/42 refers) to consider and approve a proposed response.
+Following approval by the Executive Committee, the response (as shown in Appendix A) was submitted to the Scottish Government on 28 November 2019. - 3.6 In general, Tactran's response welcomes the proposals in the first part of the consultation regarding how information is provided, share and collaborated.
+In the second part of the consultation Tactran's response generally welcomes the proposals but considers that there should be a de minimis for direct emissions (i.e. emissions from the organisation's own estate and operations).
+For indirect emissions i.e. wider influence, such as through developing and overseeing implementation of the Tactran Regional Transport Strategy, it is considered that sectorial national targets are and should continue to be set rather than individual organisations' targets, but that reporting on this should be included as a requirement, rather than an optional recommendation as the current reporting permits.